Hari-viswadeep/sentiment_analysis/README.markdown

 The code can be found in the mapreduce folder.
 MapReduce was used to extract the desired features from the training and testing data.
 The feature set consists of :

-* One-Gram scores
+* Uni-Gram scores
-* One-Gram count
+* Uni-Gram count
 * Bi-Gram score
 * Bi-Gram count
 * Positive Word count